 'Life is inherently political': Sassy Apparel Re-launch

-Sassy Apparel (formerly Sassy Tees) was founded in 2015 by political activist Edem Barbara Ntumy.
-It struck her that more people could be engaged with political issues through fashion because our choice of clothing, after all, is an expression of who we are and what we believe in.
+Since 2015 Sassy Apparel (formerly Sassy Tees) by political activist Edem Barbara Ntumy, whose sole purpose was to get more people engaged in politics.
+Fashion(statement tees) have always been a way to make bold political statements because our choice of clothing, after all, is an expression of who we are and what we believe in.

-Fast forward to the present day and you can see we do this by highlighting the movements and activists of the anti-colonial and black liberation struggle worldwide - all with good humour, a sprinkle of sass, and a lot of style.
+At Sassy Apparel we do this by highlighting the politics, movements and activists of the anti-colonial, anti-imperialist, anticapitalist, feminist and black liberation struggle worldwide - all with good humour, a sprinkle of sass, and a whole lot of style.

 This panel will explore the role of socialism in progressive changes in our society and how it is essential to our fight for peace, equality and justice.

-The panel will be discussing if and how we can turn the tide on fast fashion which employs the labor of some of the poorest people in our world and taking on multinationals who are using diversity as a marketing tool to line their pockets.
+The panel will be discussing if and how we can turn the tide on fast fashion which employs the labor of some of the poorest people in our world, taking on multinationals who are using diversity as a marketing tool to sell products and line their pockets.